There’s nothing like the convenience and freedom of having a car at your disposal when traveling, but it can definitely add to the cost of a trip.

 • Additional driver cost.
 Are you going to be the only driver or will you be sharing driving duties with someone else?
 If someone else will be driving, it’s a good idea to add them to the rental to potentially avoid liability if something were to happen if someone else were behind the wheel.

 • Fuel and Service.
-If you forego the FPO and don’t return the car with a full tank, you will likely be charged for the cost of fuel, as well as a fee for the refueling service.
+If you forgo the FPO and don’t return the car with a full tank, you will likely be charged for the cost of fuel, as well as a fee for the refueling service.

 • Premium Emergency Roadside Service.
 This service can provide roadside assistance in the event of an emergency.